 For ShipBob employees

-We’ve created the ShipBob Giving Fund, which has already raised $50,000, to support ShipBob fulfillment center associates in need during the COVID-19 pandemic.
-Our associates are working to provide the fulfillment of essential goods for millions of people across the United States and around the world.
+We’ve created the ShipBob Giving Fund, which has already raised $50,000, to support ShipBob fulfilment centre associates in need during the COVID-19 pandemic.
+Our associates are working to provide the fulfilment of essential goods for millions of people across the United States and around the world.
 Donate to the fund or apply here.

 For anyone else in need